alvarobartt/serving-tensorflow-models/README.md

 - [X] Train a sample image classification model using a pre-trained TensorFlow model from the Hub
 - [X] Explain the modelling part in the README
 - [X] Test the deployment of that model (caution with GIT quota) -> model not included in git
-- [ ] Explain the deployment in the README
+- [X] Explain the deployment in the README
 - [X] Explain Docker deployment and usage
 - [X] Recommend useful resources for learning TensorFlow (personal recommendations you may have others)
+- [ ] Prepare a working usage sample for both REST and gRPC APIs
 - [ ] Include the final notes and considerations
 - [ ] Clean all the notebooks - Keep just the valid code to avoid misunderstandings
 - [ ] Prepare the UI with Streamlit (keep it simple) - use docker-compose (tf-serving & streamlit containers)